| Stretch: |

 although things slow down near the end.

-from the valley.
+of private automobiles from the valley.

 Hopefully shuttle bus service will continue to support this run.